WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 <a name="Summary"></a>
 ## Summary ##

-In this lab, you have looked at the basics of working with SQL Database.
+In this lab, you have looked at the basics of working with Windows Azure SQL Database.
 If you have any SQL Server experience, you may have found the lab familiar and that is, indeed, the point.
 Working with SQL Database should be very familiar to anyone who has worked with SQL Server.

 You learned to create new databases, logins and users for those databases.
 You saw that for the most part, you could simply create objects in SQL Database as you would with an on-premise SQL Server.